-Feature 25, press the transformer whistle button and wait for Proto-Sound® to sound a bell ding(s).
-Continue pressing the whistle button until Proto-Sound® sounds two bell dings (signifying that Proto-Sound® has been programmed to sound the horn in neutral).
+If you are operating your engine with a separate bell button and want to blow your whistle when your engine is in neutral, you will need to program Proto-Sound® to do so as the factory setting only allows the whistle to blow in forward or reverse.
+To do this, enter RESET and go to Feature 25.
+(See the section Using RESET To Program Proto-Sounds® on page 24.)
+Once in transformer whistle button and wait for Proto-Sound® to sound a bell ding(s).
+Continue pressing the whistle button until Proto-Sound® sounds two bell dings (signifying that Proto-Sound® has been programmed to sound the whistle in neutral).
 Turn the throttle off and then on again to "Lock-In" your selection.
-Now, whenever you are in neutral, you can blow the horn with the transformer whistle button.
-To reset Proto-Sound® to its original factory setting of no horn in neutral, repeat the above procedure but keep pressing the whistle button in Feature 25 until Proto-Sound® only dings once instead of twice.
+Now, whenever you are in neutral, you can blow the whistle with the transformer whistle button.
+To reset Proto-Sound® to its original factory setting of no whistle in neutral, repeat the above procedure but keep pressing the whistle button in Feature 25 until Proto-Sound® only dings once instead of twice.